 Reporters also discovered Bosnian Serb punishment camps, where prisoners-of-war were starved and tortured.

 War crimes were also committed against Serb civilians by the Bosnian Serbs' foes in the bitter inter-ethnic war.

-After the Dayton accord that ended the Bosnian war, he went into hiding - possibly in the mountainous south-eastern area of the Serb-controlled part of Bosnia, protected by paramilitaries.
+After the Dayton accord that ended the Bosnian war, he eventually went into hiding - possibly in the mountainous south-eastern area of the Serb-controlled part of Bosnia, protected by paramilitaries.

 Mr Karadzic says Dayton's chief architect, US diplomat Richard Holbrooke, promised him immunity from prosecution in exchange for quitting the political scene.
 Mr Holbrooke denies any such deal was struck.